 The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

-What I like to do when I travel around Iceland is to get to know the locals in each part of Iceland.
-That way I get to learn so much more about my country.
-I do this by visiting the local museum in each village, as almost every village and town in Iceland has got at least one museum.
+When I travel around Iceland, I like to get to know the locals in each part of the country.
+That way, I get to learn so much more about my country.
+I do this by visiting the local museum in each village, as almost every village and town in Iceland has at least one museum.

 I have found that the older generation, in particular, is very knowledgeable about Iceland, and I love to sit and listen and learn more.
 And then I write about my experiences here on Guide to Iceland and tell you about all the things I have learnt and seen on my travels :)